Osaka City 大阪市

 (Collected Once a Week)

-• Remove all bottle caps and dispose of plastic items as Plastic Containers and Packaging, metal items should be disposed of as Recyclable Waste.
+• Remove the caps from empty glass and PET bottles, and dispose of plastic ones as Plastic Recyclables and metal ones as Recyclable Waste.

 • Empty all cans and bottles and rinse them with water.